Kwpolska/chriswarrick.com/posts/2017/07/03/setting-up-a-python-development-environment.rst

 Virtual environments generally don’t use the system packages, unless specifically enabled during creation.

-Some distros have pouplar packages in their repositories.
+Some distros have popular packages in their repositories.
 Sometimes they’re good; in other cases they’re terribly outdated or they lack important components, making package managers angry and sick of supporting a 2-year-old version.
 (Especially since most bugs are closed with “we’ve fixed that long